zimolzak/crypto-challenges/Readme.md

 ----
 * Make better use real base64 library - use MIME::Base64;
 * ceil() from POSIX

 * I installed Crypt::OpenSSL::AES no problem, but Crypt::Mode::ECB
   failed because encode_base64url is not exported by the MIME::Base64 module.
 Seems like a version problem.
 Turns out I didn't need it.
+Also, OpenSSL::AES requires ssl headers, so sudo apt-get install libssl-dev if necessary.

 Important conclusion
 --------